 And, whilst only 4% of respondents cited 'staff engagement' as a concern heading in to the new year, perhaps BIGGEST CHALLENGES FACING LAW FIRMS IN 2024 it does need to be higher on the agenda to tackle the predicted exodus head on?
-Hiring recruitment challenges 10% 11% 61% lack of suitable candidates 15% general skills shortage 15% unsure 6% lack of investment 28% 12% cost of recruitment Burnous It is clear there is still a disconnect between what employees most 12% desire (a hybrid and/or homeworking setup) and firms who are demanding 8% that staff up their office hours - so it is not surprising that the challenges around this are felt by more firms this year than last.
+Hiring recruitment challenges 10% 61% lack of suitable candidates 15% general skills shortage 15% unsure 28% lack of investment cost of recruitment It is clear there is still a disconnect between what employees most 12% desire (a hybrid and/or homeworking this year than last.

+setup) and firms who are demanding that staff up their office hours - so it is not surprising that the challenges around this are felt by more firms